 ENCOURAGE THE DREAM, EMPOWER THE REALITY!

-The model is based on the work that Hasan Stephens had done for several years with two youths in Syracuse, NY.
+The model is based on the personal mentoring work that Hasan Stephens had done for several years since with two youths in Syracuse, NY.
 His personal life coaching relationship bred positive results with these young men.
 Based on the understanding, process, and results from the two youths about what made them successful, Hasan began developing an effective model to be scaled and replicated to affect the greater community on a larger level.